kirluc11/git-v-subversion/README.md

 Easy enough, right?

 #### Distributed VCS (DVCS)
 DVCS are the younger kind of VCS.
 They don't rely on one central version, but every developer has the full project, including its history, on their hard drive.
-But DVCS ~~can~~ most likely will still have a central repository.
+But a DVCS ~~can~~ most likely will still have a central repository.
 Your workflow when using a DVCS could look something like this.

 1. *pull or clone from any repository* &mdash; optional
 2. make own changes